cloudforet-io/cloudforet-io.github.io/content/en/docs/setup_operation/installation/on_premise.md

 #### Generate self-managed SSL

 Create a private ssl certificate using the openssl command below.
-(If you have a prepared certificate, you can skip creating a private certificate.)
+(If an already issued certificate exists, you can create a Secret using the issued certificate.
+For detailed instructions, please refer to the following link.
+[Create secret by exist cert](../../configuration/create_secret_by_exist_cert))

 -   console